nbenaglia/cognitio/README.md

 - install `diesel` with `cargo install diesel_cli --no-default-features --features postgres`
 - a running database with `docker-compose database up`

+then you can run your build and test it.

+To run all environment defined in docker-compose.yaml:

+- from root folder `docker-compose -f docker/docker-compose.yaml --force-rm --no-cache up`

 Then you can apply diesel scripts with:

 - `diesel setup`